sjsivert/sjsivert/README.md

 ### Apps and Packages

 - `/apps/next-website`: A Next.js website
 - `/apps/next-website-app-dir`: A Next.js site using the /app dir (beta)
+- `/apps/next-website-app-dir-intl`: A Next.js site using the /app dir (beta) with localization support
 - `/apps/sanity-studio`: Sanity Studio
+- `/apps/sanity-studio-intl`: Sanity Studio with localization support
 - `/apps/storybook`: A Storybook setup for testing ui components
 - `/apps/web-sveltekit`: A SvelteKit website
 - `/packages/common`: Utils that are used in multiple apps
 - `/packages/ui`: React UI components

 ### Common files found in all apps and packages

 - `.prettierrc.js` - Defines the code formatting (it does not use inheritance yet)

 ### Build everything